Drivetrain

 Underneath, the original frame was traded for a full Roadster Shop Fast Track chassis built around boxed rails, Corvette hubs and spindles, coilover suspension, and a four-bar rear that carries a Strange 9" with Positraction.
 The 4L70E automatic keeps the car friendly on the street, while power rack-and-pinion steering and a 1.25" sway bar give it sharp, predictable response.
 Stopping is handled by four-wheel Wilwood discs with twenty pistons working drilled and slotted rotors, and the Borla exhaust uses large-diameter stainless tubing to give the LS a clean, aggressive voice.
 Everything sits on polished 18-inch Coys wrapped in Michelin and Nankang rubber, giving the car a planted stance that fits the rest of the build.

 Open the door and you step into something much more upscale than anything Chevrolet could have imagined in 1955.
 Custom tan leather, plush buckets, and a full-length console set the tone, with the console housing the power window switches, integrated cupholders, and a useful storage compartment.
 Dakota Digital VHX gauges anchor the dash, and modern air conditioning keeps the cabin comfortable without disturbing the custom look.
+Notably, the passenger-side dash trim incorporates a Bel Air script, a subtle nod to Chevrolet's top-tier trim and the shared styling themes of the era.
 A modern JVC touchscreen handles audio and Bluetooth, offers full streaming capabilities, and is SiriusXM ready for longer drives.
 A Flaming River Waterfall wheel sits on a polished tilt column, paired with a Lokar shifter that fits the car's modern-driver feel.
 The trunk didn't get skipped either, finished cleanly so the whole interior feels cohesive front to back.

 This '55 doesn't try to mimic history.
 It celebrates it, then improves everything.
 Strong LS power, modern chassis engineering, real comfort, and show-level finish work.
 It's the kind of Tri-Five that stands out because it's well done, not because it's trying too hard.
 A sharp, well-sorted '55 that delivers real performance, real comfort, and the kind of quality you feel the moment you settle in.